-Calculating CDRs with Taxes
+Calculating xDRs with taxes

 If you enter rates into PortaBilling® including taxes, you will get a "final" price, and the CDRs are calculated accordingly (with tax included).
 In this case, the balances are correct, and prepaid products work fine.
 To provide tax information on the invoice (if this is required), deduct the taxes from the amounts.